d12frosted/elpa-mirror/stable-melpa/nodejs-repl-readme.txt

 This program is derived from comint-mode and provides the following features.

- * token completion, same as Node.js REPL
+ * Token completion, same as Node.js REPL
- * file name completion in string
+ * File name completion in string
- * incremental history search
+ * Incremental history search
- * sending JavaScript codes to REPL
+ * Sending JavaScript code to REPL

 Put this file in your Emacs Lisp path (e.g. ~/.emacs.d/site-lisp)